kmwtechnology/lucille/doc/site/content/en/docs/operations/deployment.md

   my-pipeline-name
 ```

+### Long-Running Workers and Indexers

+Worker and Indexer processes are **long-running services** — they are not started or stopped by the Runner.
+A Runner invocation triggers a single batch run and exits when it completes, but the Workers and Indexers that processed its documents keep running and are ready to handle the next run immediately.

+**Sequential runs share the same processes.** You can invoke the Runner repeatedly — nightly, hourly, or on demand — against the same pool of Workers and Indexers without restarting them.
+Each invocation is an independent run with its own accounting; the processes simply continue consuming from the source topic.

+**Concurrent runs are supported.** Multiple Runner invocations can be active simultaneously, all handled by the same Workers and Indexers.
+Documents from different runs are interleaved on the Kafka source topic and processed without any per-run coordination.
+The constraint is that all concurrent runs must share the same pipeline name and indexer configuration.

+**How run isolation works.** The Publisher stamps a unique `run_id` on every document it publishes.
+When a Worker or Indexer sends a lifecycle event (FINISH, FAIL, DROP) for a document, it reads the `run_id` from that document to determine which Kafka event topic to write to.
+Each run has its own dedicated event topic named `{pipeline}_event_{runId}`.
+The Publisher for each Runner invocation only consumes its own event topic, so completion accounting is completely isolated — concurrent runs do not interfere with each other.

 ### Kafka Configuration Block

 All distributed-mode Kafka settings belong in a top-level `kafka {}` block shared by all components: